naveen672/JSSPDA/replit.md

 ✓ Added comprehensive JSSPDA content with entrance image, course table, and organizational chart ✓ Updated backend API to process new contact form submissions ✓ Added Google Maps link for easy location access
+✓ Implemented comprehensive four-color theme system across ALL pages (blue, green, purple, orange) ✓ Added complete multilingual support for Hindi, Kannada, and Tamil on ALL pages ✓ Fixed language switching functionality to work seamlessly across all sections ✓ Applied consistent color theming using primary/secondary classes throughout the site ✓ Added translation keys for all page content including About JSSMVP and About JSSPDA

 ## Changelog